 Seinfeld stated that after a few days you’ll have built a chain of X’s.
 The chain will get longer and longer and you won’t want to break it by not completing the task.
 Then your job becomes simple: don’t break the chain.

 If such a simple system could propel Seinfeld to stardom I thought it would be fun to try for Shaun T’s Insanity, an intense 60-day workout program that I intended to start.

 Aptly named, the workouts are cardio heavy – a variety of jumps, martial art moves, jumping jacks, burpees – along with resistance in the form of push-ups, squats and lunges, all done at a frantic pace.
-(The program also doesn’t involve any equipment, a big pro in my frugal and minimalist opinion.)
+(The program also doesn’t involve any equipment, a big pro in my minimalist opinion.)